January 24 – February 3, 2019

 - Any international Airfare, travel insurance or medical insurance. (health insurance is mandatory and travel insurance is highly recommended)

-- Anything not mentioned in inclusion above.
+- Anything not mentioned in the inclusion above.

 - Tipping to accompanying escort is not included in our quote.